It is an Assisted Reproduction treatment that provides the opportunity to have a child for women who can not develop an embryo.

-- In vitro fertilization procedures have failed repeatedly without obtaining positive results.
+- In vitro fertilization procedures have failed repeatedly without obtaining favorable results.

 - She has presented several cases of spontaneous abortions in the first months of pregnancy.

-- The ovaries are prone to not get oocytes.
+- The ovaries are prone to not getting oocytes.

-- Presents chromosomal alterations or genetic malformations in their embryos.
+- Offers chromosomal alterations or genetic malformations in their embryos.

 Antecedents of ovodonation

-That is why, by increasing the cases of problems to conceive, by ovarian or testicular factors the oocyte or even sperm donation procedure was created.
+That is why by increasing the cases of problems with conceiving by ovarian or testicular factors, the oocyte or even sperm donation procedure was created.

 Why is an ovarian failure generated?